coding/ci-plugins/plugins/java-maven-plugin/java-maven-plugin/README.md

 ## 参数含义

 context_dir
-: The context directory within the source repository where `pom.xml` is found to execute the maven goals.
-Defaults to Drone workspace root.
+: The context directory to execute the maven goals.

 goals
 : An array of maven goals to run.Defaults: `-DskipTests clean install`.